sevaC40gn04/1brcInCSharp/README.md

 I downloaded C# solution source code from the site (above), built it and using the same data file (with 1 billion temperatures measures), ran under Highest performance profile it processed 1B records in 2.4 secs.
 My solution processed the same 1B records in 6.7 seconds.
-These tests are run under Windows 11 (all latest updates are installed)
+These tests are run under Windows 11 (all latest updates are installed, and high performance power profile)

 As an addition, both solutions were run under Windows 10, virtual machine under ProxMox host.
 This machine is more powerful, installed on iCore-7 11700 (14 threads allocated for the VM)